-Graham et al’s (2018) meta-analysis therefore tested this proposition by examining approaches which combine the teaching of reading and writing.
+Graham et al’s (2018) meta-analysis therefore tested this proposition by examining approaches which combine the teaching of reading with writing.
 It’s important to note that the study looked at approaches used with preschool all the way through to high school students.

 - Allowing children to write about the texts they’ve chosen to read significantly enhances their comprehension of it.

-- The more children are given an opportunity to write; the more their reading comprehension improves.
+- The more children are given an opportunity to write the more their reading comprehension improves.

-- Giving children ample time to read enhances the quality of their writing.
+- Giving children ample time to read enhances the quality of their writing

 - When reading and writing are taught together, it does improve children’s reading performance regardless of age.

 - Explicit reading comprehension instruction followed by an opportunity for children to read volitionally and write in response to their reading through a writing workshop type approach improves children’s writing and reading.

 These findings were based on integrated literacy schemes like the sexily called ‘Cooperative Integrated Reading and Composition Program’ (Durukan 2011).
 This approach is seen as highly effective, particularly if children are allowed to read, discuss and collaborate on their writing ideas together through a writing-workshop type approach.

 - Teaching reading and writing together in other subjects improves children’s writing.

 - Using a ‘literature based’ approach to teaching writing does improve children’s writing in the older years.